• Skip to primary navigation

 Ingredients Needed to Candy Citrus Peels

 • Citrus Peels: This recipe calls for five oranges.
 You can use almost any type of citrus.
-You want to buy unwaxed citrus for this process or use a fruit wash to remove the wax.
+You want to buy unwaxed citrus for this process or use a fruit wash (affiliate link) to remove the wax.

 • Sugar: Plain granulated white sugar is best for this recipe.